peterkeen/homelab/README.md

 ## How it works

-`Rakefile` contains a `build` target that:
+`Rakefile` contains an `apply` target that:

 1. Loads `hosts.yml`
 2. Gathers secrets from 1Password using the `op` command line tool

+For each host, `composer.rb` does the following:

+1. Copies stacks into a host-specific build directory
-3. Renders any templated files that it finds (i.e. files ending in `.erb`)
+2. Renders any templated files that it finds (i.e. files ending in `.erb`)
-4. Re-loads `hosts.yml`
-5. Iterates over each host in the config and builds a directory to be rsync'd to the host

-The `ansible` target runs all of the playbooks (via `playbooks/main.yaml`).
-It can also be told to run a single playbook.
+3. Generates a `.env` file for the host as well as one for each stack
+4. Generates a "stage zero" Docker compose file listing out all of the stacks as `include`s
+5. Generates a "stage one" Docker compose file by running stage zero through `docker compose config`
+6. `rsync`s stacks (minus `docker-compose.yml`, `.env`, and any `.erb` files) to the remote host
+7. Uploads secrets files (if requested)
+8. Generates a "stage two" Docker compose file by running stage one through `op inject`
+9. Sets `DOCKER_HOST=ssh://root@remote-host` and then runs `docker compose up` with the stage two compose file

+The various compose files and secrets are only ever held in memory, they are never written to disk.

 The only prerequisites for a host is to be on my tailnet.